ModelFront docs > ModelFront API docs

 }

-{row}.id string optional ID of the row
+{row}.id string required ID of the row

-{additional_metadata}.domain string optional Any dash-case or snake_case string, no spaces or special characters allowed, up to 255 characters
+{additional_metadata}.workflow_step string required Any string, up to 255 characters

-{additional_metadata}.context string optional Any dash-case or snake_case string, no spaces or special characters allowed, up to 255 characters
+{additional_metadata}.project_name string required Any string, up to 255 characters

-{additional_metadata}.project_id string optional Any dash-case or snake_case string, no spaces or special characters allowed, up to 255 characters
+{additional_metadata}.file_name string required Any string, up to 255 characters

 Response body